openmina/openmina/POSEIDON_PR_REVIEW.md

     - *Note: Added permalink to `signed_command_memo.ml#L132-L143` (fold_bits/to_bits).*
 - [x] `2766274207`: "Can we get a permalink to the ocaml code" (line 67)
     - *Note: Added permalink to `zkapp_account.ml#L318-L325` (URI bit extraction).*
 - [ ] `2766278972`: "All these tests are testing inputs which are intermediate values.
 We shouldn't be testing this, we should be testing the final hash to see if it's correct, that's it.
-We should be using the same test cases that exist in the ocaml codebase." (line 151)
+We should be using the same test cases that exist in the ocaml codebase." (line 151) *Note: Skipped — needs correct expected hashes from OCaml test cases.
+Should be fixed together with the hashing.rs tests.*

 ### crates/vrf/src/message.rs
 - [ ] `2766316046`: "We should probably panic here for now instead of fail silently, right?" (line 48)